-Christopher Palmer, MD received his medical degree from Washington University School of Medicine.
+Dr. Palmer received his medical degree from Washington University School of Medicine.
 He did his internship and psychiatry residency at McLean Hospital, Massachusetts General Hospital, and Harvard Medical School.
-He is currently the Director of the Department of Postgraduate and Continuing Education at McLean Hospital and an Assistant Professor of Psychiatry at Harvard Medical School.

 Academic Leadership